CourtHive/tods-competition-factory/documentation/docs/tmx/overview.md

 # TMX Tournament Management

-TMX (Tournament Management eXperience) is a comprehensive, open-source tournament management application built on the Competition Factory.
+TMX (Tournament Management eXperience) is a comprehensive, open-source tournament management application built with the Competition Factory.
 It demonstrates practical, production-ready usage of the factory's engines and provides a complete reference implementation for building tournament management solutions.

 ## What is TMX?